Groups

 - Removes all members from the group (their workspace access is not affected)

-- Removes all access filter assignments from the group
+- Removes all access policy assignments from the group

 - Removes all direct permission grants associated with the group